Ramandeepsingh1993/Notes/README.md

 Definition: Overfitting occurs when a model learns the training data too well, capturing noise and outliers along with the underlying patterns.
 As a result, the model performs exceptionally well on the training data but poorly on unseen data.
 Generalized Model
 Definition: A generalized model strikes the right balance between fitting the training data well and performing well on unseen data.
 It captures the underlying patterns without overfitting to noise or underfitting to the data structure.
+Parameters are internal variables whose values are learned from the training data during the model fitting process.
+They directly influence the predictions made by the model
+Hyperparameters are external configuration variables that are set before the learning process begins.
+They are not directly learned from the data but rather are used to control the learning process